-Next tour during the 2017 Manchester International Festival.
-After that during the 2017 Manchester Literature Festival.
+Next tour during the 2018 Manchester International Festival.

 The three great epic novels set in and around Manchester are Magnolia Street (Louis Golding, 1932), Love on the Dole by Walter Greenwood (1933) and Fame is the Spur by Howard Spring (1940).
 Each is vast, sprawling and magnificent.
 A whole world lies within; a world of dingy streets, saloon bar pubs and noncomformist Pickwickian free traders supping in soot-begrimed chop houses.
 Forgotten classics each, which Penguin Classics may yet revive if New Manchester Walks’s Ed Glinert, who edited the Sherlock Holmes stories for Penguin Classics, has anything to do with it.